 The supercropping method is bending the cannabis plants, but in a more extreme way.
 You would only use this method if the stems are very tall and hard to bend.
 You would soften the stem with this method by bending it at an acute angle.

-There are other methods such as defoliation, FIMing, main lining, SoG and ScrOG.
-If you want to learn more about these methods of training your cannabis plants, go to the Cannabis Training University.
+There are other methods such as defoliation, FIMing, main lining, SOG and SCROG.
+If you want to learn more about weed growing training, visit the Cannabis Training University.